lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 The next sections describe the steps above in detail.

-> [!info] Even though an icosphere can be of any size, for the sake of comprehension, the next three sections describe the process of generating a [unit](https://en.wikipedia.org/wiki/Unit_sphere) icosphere: an icosphere with radius of 1.
+> ℹ️ Even though an icosphere can be of any size, for the sake of comprehension, the next three sections describe the process of generating a [unit](https://en.wikipedia.org/wiki/Unit_sphere) icosphere: an icosphere with radius of 1.
+{: .callout }

 # Step 1: Icosahedron generation
 First, it's important to define what it means to generate a 3D shape.
 Traditionally, virtual 3D shapes are represented as meshes composed by simple primitives like squares or, more commonly, triangles.
 Regardless of how detailed, complex and large a 3D mesh is, it can be decomposed into small triangles.
 The larger the number of triangles, the more detailed a mesh can be and the more resources are needed to load and display it are necessary.
 Here's an example of a 3D model of the famous [Utah teapot](https://en.wikipedia.org/wiki/Utah_teapot) with its mesh elements displayed: